 7. College isn’t as ideal as the movies make it out it to be

-Sorry if we’re breaking the news, but if you’re coming to the United States thinking college is going to be just like one of those early 2000s, Jonah Hill-starring college movies, you’re in for one big disappointment.
+Sorry if we’re breaking the news to you, but if you’re coming to the United States thinking college is going to be just like one of those early 2000s, Jonah Hill college movies, you’re in for one big disappointment.
 Frat parties aren’t as wild, roommates aren’t as bad, professors aren’t as lenient on late assignments, and Homecoming isn’t as big of a deal as it seems.
 Living in New York City isn’t as ideal as it seems either, though it can be as fun as you make it out to be.
 In reality, you’ll spend most of your time in Morningside Heights and around the neighborhood (though we highly recommend getting out of the bubble!).
-If you think you’re not living the “true” American college experience, just remember that that nobody else really is either.
+If you think you’re not living the “true” American college experience, just remember that nobody else really is either.

 8. Be resourceful

 Moving to college from so far away means you won’t be able to bring things like a minifridge, a fan, bedsheets, and other essential from back home.
-Before rushing to Bed Bath & Beyond, make sure to check out the Give & Go Green sale organized by the EcoReps during New Student Orientation Program or join the buy/sell groups of Columbia and Barnard.
+Before rushing to Bed Bath & Beyond, make sure to check out the Give & Go Green sale organized by the EcoReps during the New Student Orientation Program or join the buy/sell groups of Columbia and Barnard.
 You can find things such as hangers, curtains, rugs, and other necessities for your dorm room for free.
 Make sure to also coordinate with your roommate if you have one.
 If they’re a domestic student, then they can bring larger items such as minifridges and fans and you can split the costs with them.